 A man was out for a run one evening along his routine route, when an old woman greeted him, and asked if he had seen a hat.
 He said he had not, so she thanked him and the man continued his run.

-After a short while, he came across the same old woman who stopped him again, and asked whether he had seen her shoes.
+After a short while, he came across the same old woman who stopped him again.
+She asked whether he had seen her shoes.
 At this point, he looked down, and discovered that she was not wearing any.
 He said he had not.
 She thanked him once more, and the man continued running.
 This time however, he felt strange.

 As he looked behind him, he realized the woman had disappeared.
 He then looked towards the lake where he saw two legs floating on the surface.
 He instantly phoned the police.

 When they arrived neither the woman nor the mysterious limbs were anywhere to be seen.
-The next morning when he sat down for his breakfast and newspaper, he discovered a section, which showed the same old woman he had encountered the previous night.
+The next morning when he sat down for his breakfast and newspaper, he discovered a strange story.
+It was about the same old woman he had encountered the previous night.
 Apparently, she had taken her own life at the lake just a few days before.

 No. 2 – Hotel Presidente

 Another Macau legend involves a young female who was staying in one of the rooms at Hotel Presidente near old Lisboa.
-She was adamant she could smell perfume every time she walked into her suite, however she wasn’t wearing any at the time, and hadn’t pack any for her trip either.
+She was adamant she could smell perfume every time she walked into her suite.
+However, she wasn’t wearing any at the time, and hadn’t packed any for her trip either.

-She also laid out her cosmetics on the bathroom counter every night, and one morning she woke up to discover they were rearranged, completely out of place.
+She also laid out her cosmetics on the bathroom counter every night.
+One morning she woke up to discover them rearranged, completely out of place.

 To her dismay, she later learned that in 1977 a gruesome murder had taken place inside the exact room she had been sleeping in.
-The story goes that a local man had called an escort service, and when the lady of the night arrived, he killed her and chopped her up into little pieces before flushing the remains of her dismembered body down the toilet.
+The story goes that a local man had called an escort service.
+When the lady of the night arrived, he killed her and chopped her up into little pieces before flushing the remains of her dismembered body down the toilet.

 Despite the horrific and disturbing tale behind this hotel, it has no put dissuaded guests from staying at the establishment.
 Might we recommend however, staying at the clean, well-lighted venues of Macau’s mega-resorts?